$471 billion dollars1

 Creating the Future’s own work will be included as an example in all topics, as we explore systems for supporting our own work.
 In this way, organizational leaders can feel comfortable to try on new ways of thinking without the fear that often comes with applying that thinking to their own work.
 In addition, they will be able to share information about their own organizations in confidence within the cohort, knowing that the stories we share publicly will be those of Creating the Future’s work, not theirs.

-This is some of what participants can expect in each cohort:
+This is some of what participants can expect in each cohort (you can see more at this example):

 - Facilitated discussion of the topic through the lens of Catalytic Thinking, to ensure the resulting decisions and actions reflect the humane, healthy, equitable world we want to see.
 Each cohort will be small enough for folks to feel comfortable together, to facilitate meaningful conversation.